-- Core stability can be defined as the ability of the lumbopelvic-hip complex to resist change and maintain an optimal state of equilibrium. - A highly coordinated interaction of active and passive elements is necessary to provide a base for lower extremity movements. - Co-contraction of abdominal and spinal musculature contributes to core stability by increasing intra-abdominal pressure and spinal stiffness, - Hip musculature provides stability by maintaining a level pelvis and controlling femoral rotation.
+- Core stability can be defined as the ability of the lumbopelvic-hip complex to resist change and maintain an optimal state of equilibrium. - A highly coordinated interaction of active and passive elements is necessary to provide a base for lower extremity movements. - Co-contraction of abdominal and spinal musculature contributes to core stability by increasing intra-abdominal pressure and spinal stiffness. - Hip musculature provides stability by maintaining a level pelvis and controlling femoral rotation.

-Use of the Single-Leg Squat as a Measure of Core Stability
+13.3 Use of the Single-Leg Squat as a Measure of Core Stability

-Since core stability involves the interaction of many complex elements, clinical measures are difficult.
+Since core stability involves the interaction of many complex elements, the development of clinical measures is difficult.
 The ideal test is one that is reliable, valid, and easily administered in a busy clinical setting.
 The single-leg squat is one such test that does not require any devices other than an examiner.
 The test is typically performed with the patient standing on the floor or on a foot stool in front of the examiner.
-The patient is instructed to stand on one lower extremity, squat to a desired level of knee flexion (usually 90°), and then return to the starting position.
+The patient is instructed to stand on one lower extremity, squat to a desired level of knee flexion, and then return to the starting position.
 There are no instructions given for the position of the hands; they may either be placed on the hips or left hanging free.
-The examiner notes the patient's overall trunk control as well as the position of the hip, knee, and foot.
-Although various descriptions of the test exist, all focus on trunk and lower extremity control and position [1, 46, 53, 57].
+The examiner notes the patient's overall trunk control as well as the position of the hip, knee, and foot (see Sect.
+13.4).
+Although various descriptions of the test exist, all focus on trunk and lower extremity control and position [37-40].
 The most common variation between tests has been the squat depth.

-The goal of the single-leg squat test is to identify the athlete who may have weakness of the core and hip musculature that may make the knee prone to injury.
-Increased hip adduction and internal rotation during the single-leg squat suggest poor hip muscular control and greater reliance on quadriceps activity for knee control [57].
-Increased quadriceps activity, especially with the knee in minimally flexed position, can cause increased anterior tibial translation and strain on the ACL [4, 31].
+The goal of the single-leg squat test is to identify the athlete who may have weakness or poor control of the core and hip musculature that make the knee prone to injury.
+Increased hip adduction and internal rotation during the single-leg squat suggest poor hip muscular control and greater reliance on quadriceps activity for knee control [40].
+Increased quadriceps activity, especially with the knee in a minimally flexed position, may cause increased anterior tibial translation and strain on the ACL [41, 42].

 The usefulness of any clinical tool depends on its reliability and validity.
-Munro et al. [33] examined the reliability of using the frontal plane projection angle (FPPA) as described by Willson et al. [53] to measure dynamic knee valgus during a single-leg squat.
+Munro et al. [43] examined the reliability of using the frontal plane projection angle (FPPA) as described by Willson et al. [39] to measure dynamic knee valgus during a single-leg squat.
 For this purpose, subjects were instructed to squat down as far as possible (to a minimum of 45° knee flexion).
 At the point of the greatest knee flexion angle, the investigators measured the FPPA.
-The FPPA was formed by drawing one line from the middle of the proximal femur to the middle of the tibiofemoral joint and a second line between the middle of the tibiofemoral joint and the ankle mortise (Fig. 11.4).
-These investigators reported betweenday intraclass correlation coefficients of 0.88 and 0.72 for males and females, respectively.
+The FPPA was formed by drawing one line from the middle of the proximal femur to the middle of the tibiofemoral joint and a second line between the middle of the tibiofemoral joint and the ankle mortise (Fig. 13.4).
+These investigators reported between-day intraclass correlation coefficients of 0.88 and 0.72 for males and females, respectively, indicating good reliability.